 - 6.8 Bosbury first began their first regulation 16 on the 14 May 2015 to 25 June 2015.
 The plan did not progress to examination as their plan failed to demonstrate how it would meet their housing target or explain the constraints which affected their proportionate growth target.
 Consequently Herefordshire Council requested Bosbury to provide further justification to demonstrate the constraints within their settlement.
+Bosbury steering group added a justification statement to explain the environmental constraints to support their housing position.
+They re-submitted their regulation 16 period which ran from 14 May to 25 June 2015.
+The plan was sent through to examination on 17 January 2017 and the Examiner's Report was received on the 16 March.
+The Parish decided to take on board some of the Examiner's comments but decided to significantly change the policies in the plan therefore the plan is required to go through regulation 16 and examination again.
+Since Examination more dwellings have been granted planning permission, this gives further certainty that Bosbury is likely to meet their housing target within the plan period.
+There were significant changes to policies 1,3,5 and 6 these have been rescreened in D3 assessment and can be found in appendix 8. - 6.9 Most of the changes post examination 14 within the NDP have minor wording changes to polices 2 and 4 to clarify and update the policies, so no rescreening to these policies have been carried out.
+The steering group have changes wording to policies 1 and 3 to make the policies more positive, flexible and clear making them easy to implement.
+Policy 5 removed the un implementable aspects of this policy and has made the policy more positive and has focused on the safety aspects of transport and promotes improvements to green transport networks.

-Two appeals for large housing development on two different sites located were quashed on flooding concerns and heritage assets of the conservation area.
-This helps to support their argument that the proposed housing target growth cannot be achieved anywhere near the core of the village or to the south or the west, due to environmental constraints. - 6.9 Most of the changes post regulations 14 within the NDP are minor word amendments, so no rescreening of policies or objectives have been carried out.
-The steering group have added further justification of Bosbury unable to meet housing target figures due to environmental constraints.
-Policy 1a and 1b wording has not changed, and the housing target will be met by infill development and brownfield development to the policies one covering Old Court Farm site, this site has previously been screened at regulation 14 draft plan stage.
-These identified potential sites along with windfall hope to accommodate housing up to 21 dwellings over the plan period. - 6.10 The comments received at regulation 14 Consultation were taken into consideration and amendments were mainly minor wording changes to ensure consistency with the Framework and to provide more clarity for decision makers.
-The conclusion set out in the Draft Environment Report reg 14 is still valid that the policies and objectives are unlikely to have a significant effect on the SEA baseline.
-Adding the justification to the housing policy Bosbury NDP is now in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
+6.10 The comments received at regulation 14 and 16 Consultation along with the Examiner's comments were taken into consideration and amendments were mainly minor wording changes to ensure consistency with the Framework and to provide more clarity for decision makers.
+The conclusion set out in the Draft Environment Report reg 16 is still valid that the policies and objectives are unlikely to have a significant effect on the SEA baseline.
+Following rescreening of the amended policies it is considered that the Bosbury NDP is now in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
 Therefore, no further changes are recommended as a result of this SEA (stage D).